#211

 Some of you may have watched the documentaries of his life in Alaska on PBS (based on footage he filmed himself).
 I never saw the series, but I love this book.
 He was a really good diarist and photographer (and cinematographer, apparently).
 This describes the first year or so of his life in Alaska.
 The skill and resourcefulness of this man is amazing.

-Lipripper660, Bouki and Freddy like this post
+Lipripper660, Freddy and Bouki like this post

 - Yohann